-Information on area of woodland, new planting, economic output and the amount of visits to woodland for April 2015 to March 2016.
+A report which shows information on area of woodland, new planting, economic output and the amount of visits to woodland for April 2017 to March 2018.

-- 64% of surveyed adults in Wales reported visiting woodland recreationally in the last few years.
+- 77% of adults surveyed in Wales had visited woodland for recreation in the last 12 months.

 Telephone: 0300 025 5413